Atshemyan/PushStock/README.md

     - On the bottom left, you can track the latest transactions executed by you and other users of PushStock.
     - The feed has space for up to 20 transactions.
 As new transactions come in, the oldest will be replaced, ensuring you always have the most recent data without an overwhelming list.

+## Disclaimer
+This program is for educational and emulation purposes only.
+The cryptocurrencies mentioned are virtual and have no real-world value.
+Please use responsibly.
 ---

 Thank you for choosing **PushStock** for your stock management needs.
 Happy trading! 📊🚀